TryGhost/Ghost/apps/sodo-search/README.md

 ### Pre-requisites

-- Run `yarn` in Ghost monorepo root
+- Run `pnpm` in Ghost monorepo root
-- Run `yarn` in this directory
+- Run `pnpm` in this directory

-### Running via Ghost `yarn dev` in root folder
+### Running via Ghost `pnpm dev` in root folder

-You can automatically start the Sodo-Search dev server when developing Ghost by running Ghost (in root folder) via `yarn dev --search`.
+You can automatically start the Sodo-Search dev server when developing Ghost by running Ghost (in root folder) via `pnpm dev --search`.

 # Copyright & License